 Right away, the ISA makes for an appealing alternative for learners who want to upskill but lack the means to pay for training up front.

 Depending on the program terms, an income share agreement may also be ideal for students who have less-than-stellar credit scores.
-Unlike traditional student loans, your qualification for many ISA programs is not tied to your creditworthiness.
+Unlike traditional student loans, your qualification for many ISA loan programs is not tied to your creditworthiness.
 It’s based on your future potential.

 At the moment, vocational training schools and coding bootcamps like General Assembly, Thinkful, and Flatiron School have widely adopted the income share agreement as a financing option.
 That said, note that different schools have different ISA terms and conditions.